Skip to footer content

 5.1.
 Harnessing the Power of C# Short with IronPDF: A Practical Example

-Now, let's delve into a practical following example showcasing the integration of the short data type in C# with IronPDF for creating a PDF file.
+Now, let's delve into a practical example showcasing the integration of the short data type in C# with IronPDF for creating a PDF file.
 In this scenario, imagine a temperature monitoring application that collects sensor data and generates a concise report summarizing the temperature readings.
 We'll utilize the compactness of the short data type to represent temperature values efficiently and leverage IronPDF to dynamically compile this PDF report.

 using IronPdf;